glebedel/wait-for-it/Readme.md

 **Version:** 1.0

 **Overview:** Implements the WaitForIt and WaitForNode classes (Promise-like implementation).
-WaitFor It resolves when the passed by condition is true rejects when the maximum number of iterations has been reached notify every time the condition is checked
+WaitForIt resolves when the passed by condition returns a truthy value, rejects when the maximum number of iterations has been reached and notify every time the condition is executed

 * * *